ChristinaJackson/trivia-app-vanillaJS/README.md

 ## How it Works
 ![Image of project start page](./projectImages/triviaInAction.gif)
+- The start button initializes 10 random questions from a question bank.
+- Users can only select one answer and when submitted they are provided realtime feedback on the answer choice.
+- If no answer choice is selected users see feedback that prompts them to make a choice
+- At the end of the round scores are compared in local storage to previous high scores.
+A user can choose to start another game to try to beat the score or clear all previous results.

 ## Features to be Added

 - Unit tests
 - Build with React
 - Improve accessibility of Trivia App
 - Ability to skip question and have it repeated at the end
-- Prevent page refresh once Trivia App is started
+- Prevent page refresh once Trivia App is started (no cheating!)
 - Connect to database and allow for a leaderboard

+## Quirks
+- Currently users can continue to click answer choices and see highlighting of what is selected.
+I would like to remove this after answer submission.

 ## Technologies
 - JavaScript